occam-ra/occam/doc/occam-structure.md

 ![(UML diagram)](https://www.guydcutting.com/images/OCCAM-structure.png)

-This core of functionality can be accessed by two methods: command line (CL) or web interfaces.
+This core of functionality can be accessed by two methods: command line (CL) or web interfacs.
 The command-line files (at install/cl/) are functional, and provide essentially the same output as the web version (without the HTML).
 The small existing OCCAM user base uses the web version almost exclusively.
 The CL files are useful for debugging/tracing or otherwise inspecting the behavior of the application, but are not in current use.
 The web interface, though dated, provides a reasonably good level of functionality (load data; search; fit; examine variable states, predictions, and statistical and info-theoretic measures) for the researchers currently using OCCAM.

 ### Core Functionality (C++)
 The core functionality is reliable and rationally implemented.
 Implementation in C++ allows computation to be performed very quickly - OCCAM can quickly search a very large space of variables and states, and fit a model once it is selected from search results.
 Speed is the primary motivation for this application structure (C++ extensions to python).
 There are some scattered issues (for example with memory management in the state-based part of OCCAM), but overall the essential RA methods are well-implemented.It is important, in developing OCCAM, that this core functionality be preserved in its current form.
 There is no need, at least in the short term, to redo any significant parts of the RA computation (though the code will definitely need some cleanup and separation of the core functions from the input/output and other components best handled by the user or application programmer).